-It was this underappreciated aspect of regret that prompted Pink to embark on a multi-year study on the subject, culminating in a book coming out later this year (title TBD).
+It was this underappreciated aspect of regret that prompted Pink to embark on a multi-year study on the subject, culminating in his latest book, “The Power of Regret.”

 “The science of regret shows that looking backward can move you forward,” he says.
 “In many ways, though, and in the U.S. in particular, we are gripped by the philosophy of no regrets.
 We don’t talk about regrets.
 We think we should never have regrets.
 And that’s just nonsense.”

-At a time when many of us are reflecting on everything from our careers to our lifestyles to our complicity in racial inequalities, understanding regret feels especially relevant.
+At a time when many of us are reflecting on everything from our careers to our lifestyles to our complicity in racial inequalities and climate change, understanding regret feels particularly relevant.
 I caught up with Mr. Pink for a chat about how regret affects us at work and in our personal lives.
 (Our conversation has been lightly edited for clarity.)